 Martin Community College has the same tuition for international students as for those from out of state.

-Martin Community College does not offer on-campus housing for students, so there are no charge for dorms.
+Martin Community College doesn't offer on-campus housing for students, so there are no charge for dorms, however you should take into account other housing costs when comparing the actual cost of various schools

 Tuition and fees may vary depending on program, course level, location, and more.